hhertout/zookoo-stm/web/docs/configuration/define-target.md

 ## Source

-ZookooZookoo can scrape metrics from various HTTP endpoints.
+Zookoo can scrape metrics from various HTTP endpoints.
 You can define these targets in the configuration file or load them from a JSON file.

 ### From the config file